Rent Control: What Is It + How Does it Work

 Rent control is a government policy that limits how much landlords can increase rent, aiming to keep housing affordable for tenants.
 Read further to learn more!

 Many renters dream of scoring stable, predictable rent, especially in expensive areas like New York City.
-Beyond limiting how much landlords can charge, rent control sometimes stipulates when a lease agreement can be terminated or a tenant can be evicted.
-Rent control laws vary widely by region but are generally in place to keep living costs affordable for lower-income tenants.
+Both rent-control and rent-stabilization laws vary widely by region but are generally in place to keep living costs affordable for tenants, especially in areas with high housing costs.
+They also provide eviction protections, unless the landlord can present a valid reason.

-These laws are pretty complex, but it's worth looking into and potentially finding a cheaper rent on your next apartment.
-We put together everything you need to navigate it yourself.
-Here's how to get started.
+Rent regulations laws can be complex, but they are worth looking into so that you can potentially find a cheaper rent on your next apartment.
+In this guide, we’ve put together everything you need to navigate rent control and rent stabilization yourself.

 What Is Rent Control?